CodeNextAdmin/Flask-coral/README.md

  ### Things to consider

- - You open the app in other browsers, connected on the same network.
+ - You can open the app in other browsers, connected on the same network.
  - If you are already running the app in one browser, the feed will not work on a second one.
  - You can change the directory where the images save.